 The FCC recently approved new regulations that would classify the internet as a utility.
 Now, some Republicans, not happy with the decision, are saying a delay in the release of the full rules is the sign of a conspiracy.

-Danielle Douglas, financial reporter with The Washington Post, discussed the wage debate and the banking industry with Capital Insider.
+Brian Fung, technology reporter with The Washington Post, discussed the controversy and Google's new move to wireless with Capital Insider.

 A long list of 2016 Republican presidential hopefuls were in attendance at this year's Conservative Political Action Conference.
 Among them was Wisconsin Gov. Scott Walker who attended the conference a head of the pack in poll numbers.

 Molly O'Toole, politics reporter with Defense One, discussed who stood out at CPAC and the DHS funding debate with Capital Insider.

 FBI Director James Comey said there were self-radicalization investigations in every state in the country.
 His announcement came on the heels of a major terror sting in New York where investigators say the men arrested planned to join ISIS.

 J.J.
 Green, national security correspondent with WTOP, discussed the threat of self radicalization with Capital Insider.